mgeisler/version-sync/README.md

 ### Version 0.4.0 — November 1st, 2017

 This release replaces the dependency on the abandoned `syntex_syntax` with with a dependency on the much lighter `syn` crate.
-This will improve compilation speed.

-Unfortunately, the `syn` crate does not provide us with information about line numbers, so the error messages are no longer as good.
+This improves compilation speed.
+Unfortunately, the `syn` crate does not provide information about line numbers, so error messages are are no longer as good.
 We might be able to work around that in a later version.

 ### Version 0.3.1 — September 26th, 2017